Types of mortgage expert witnesses

 - Banking experts: Generally coming from a background of 30 to 40 years of employment at actual banks, these mortgage expert witnesses may have knowledge of loan origination and underwriting, banking procedures such as business loans, checking, savings and credit line procedures, governmental regulations applying to banking, and business banking issues.
 It’s important to consider this expert’s familiarity with cases originated by non-bank entities, such as mortgage brokers, California Finance Lenders, or non-depository mortgage bankers.
 Consideration must also be given to the possible need for testimony from an expert with direct, hands-on experience in transactions, as opposed to a primarily executive or managerial-level knowledge of the functions of lending.

-- Institutional experts: Institutional expert witnesses often work or worked at large mortgage banking companies, banks, or credit unions.
-This type of expert will have worked for a number of years in the origination of institutional loans, with one or more of the types of institutions mentioned, or as a loan broker, brokering loans to those institutions.
-Some institutional experts may serve as a sub-prime mortgage expert witness.
+- Institutional experts: Institutional expert witnesses often work or previously worked at large mortgage banking companies, banks, or other institutions that originate primarily “A-paper” or bank-quality loans.
+These loans may be sold to FNMA, FHLMC, GNMA, and may be insured by FHA/HUD or by private mortgage insurance companies.
+This type of expert will have worked for a number of years in the origination of institutional loans, with one or more of the types of institutions mentioned, or as a loan broker.
+Their expertise is often limited to this type of lending.

 - Attorneys with Mortgage Experience: There are some attorneys who have experience in the mortgage business, but be certain to verify that their experience is in the specific area of litigation.
 For example, an expert in institutional lending may well not be appropriate as an expert in a case involving loans made or arranged with funds from private investor – instead, a private lending expert witness may be a better choice.
 As with all experts, be sure to query the attorney as to when he or she was actually engaged in the mortgage industry, as practices and standards change over time.